WZTourney/wztourney.github.io/docs/index.md

 ### Teams

 Teams will be a set of trio.
-Initially, the team will be put together by tournament coordinators.
-But the duo teammates will have an opportunity to choose their third from the Mercenary List.
+Initially, the team will be put together by participants, they will self form as duos.
+And then the duo teammates will have an opportunity to choose their third from the Mercenary List.

-- Team Jabz - Jabz, Lorax
-- Team Manoof - Manoof, Oat
+Team Pool:

-- Team Skeebs - Skeebs, Chowder
+- Chowder
-- Team Bok - Hotel, Bok
+- Bok
-- Team Z - **TBD**
+- Skeebs
+- Manoof
+- Ibu
+- Jabz
+- Oat

 ## Mercenary Selection List